 +31 647292780

 Leah Zhang works with film, photography, sound and installation.
 With a background in film studies, her work is a research practice around image and media.
 Leah’s work usually involves (onsite) labor and extensive collaboration.
-Her work discusses the ontology and materiality of image, the subjects and perspectives of looking, the metaphysics of visual transformation and its socio-historical implications.
-In recent years, Leah has been making work about extraction and alchemy both as a subject and as a thought process.
+Her work discusses the ontology and materiality of image, the subjects and perspectives of looking, the complexity of value and its socio-historical implications.
+In recent years, Leah has been making work about extraction and alchemy both as a subject and as a thought process, and reflecting upon nature and bodies in politicalized-Anthropocene.

 Leah currently lives and works in Amsterdam, Netherlands.